AZeed18/func_vehicle_cs2/README.md

 - `point_script`: To load the script
     > cs_script: the script
-- `logic_collision_pair`: Used to disable collision between vehicle and occupants, you may place one for each vehicle or use wildcards to match multiple/all vehicles
+- `logic_collision_pair`: Used to disable collisions between vehicle and occupants, you may place one for each vehicle or use wildcards to match multiple/all vehicles
     > Name: `func_vehicle_collision`\
     > Attachment 1: `func_vehicle_player`\
     > Attachment 2: vehicle body(ies) name/pattern\
     > Support multiple entities with same name: ✅\
     > Include Hierarchy: ✅
-- `logic_collision_pair` (optional): Used to disable collision between occupant and the world, needed to enable driving inside the ground..
+- `logic_collision_pair` (optional): Used to disable collisions between occupant and the world, needed to enable driving inside the ground...
 Optional for vehicles where the driver seat can't get inside the ground
     > Name: `func_vehicle_collision`\
     > Attachment 1: `func_vehicle_player`\
     > Attachment 2: *empty*\